SenseTecnic/wotkit-docs/source/api_v2/sensor_data.rst

 Retrieving Data Using Query
 ---------------------------
-To retrive data over a time range you can use the following endpoint.
+To retrive sensor data over a time range you can use the following endpoint.
 An interactive guide on how to use this endpoint is available at:
 :doc:`../guides/sensor_data_query`.